kimpastro/influence-mobile/README.md

 `http://localhost:3000`

-## Running it with docker
+## Running it with docker-compose

-> You need docker-compose installed locally.
+> You need docker-compose installed into your machine

-Running the application:
+Start the application:
 ```sh
 make up
 ```

-And access:
+Access:
 `https://localhost:3000`

-Stopping the application:
+Stop the application:
 ```sh
 make stop
 ```

-Cleaning up:
+Cleaning up things (Remove containers, images and volumes):
 ```
 make clean
 ```